These keto lemon muffins are made with coconut flour. They are wonderfully fluffy and so very flavorful!

 - Whisk in the lemon zest and coconut flour.
 Keep whisking until the mixture is very smooth and lump-free.

 - Whisk in the baking soda, then use a rubber spatula to fold in the poppy seeds.

 - Use a 4-tablespoon scoop to divide the batter evenly among the foil liners.
-Bake until set and a toothpick inserted in center comes out clean, about 15 minutes.
+Bake until set and a toothpick inserted in the center comes out clean, about 15 minutes.

-- Allow the muffins to set in the pan on a cooling rack for 5 minutes, then transfer them directly to the cooling rack and cool 10 more minutes before removing the foil liners and serving.
+- Allow the muffins to set in the pan on a cooling rack for 5 minutes, then transfer them directly to the cooling rack and cool for 10 more minutes before removing the foil liners and serving.